hq6/GmailDeletor/README.md

 ## Usage

-1. Start the Python interpreter interactively in the current directory.
+1. Run the `gmail.py` script with the `--help` flag to see options.
 The very first time you run this, follow the on-screen instructions to get OAuth credentials.
 Never share your `client_secret.json` or `credentials.json` file with anyone whom you do not want to grant full Gmail privileges to.

 ```
-python -i gmail.py
+./gmail.py --help
 ```

 2. Preview the messages you wish to delete and then delete them if you have the courage.
 ```
-gmail.view("label:Linux-Kernel")
+./gmail.py  'label:Linux-Kernel'
-gmail.autoDelete("label:Linux-Kernel")
+./gmail.py -d -c 500 'label:Linux-Kernel'
 ```

 ## References